sunilpodilapu/data-structures/README.md

-# Object Oriented Design of Data Structures
+# Data Structures

 #### University of San Diego (Coursera)

-Specialization that covers intermediate topics in software development using the Java programming language and various data structures and techniques.
+Object Oriented Design of Data Structures specialization that covers intermediate topics in software development using the Java programming language and various data structures and techniques.

 ## Included